The Modern Scribe

 Universal & Individual Struggle

-This struggle isn’t unique to me or anyone of us.
+This struggle isn’t unique to me or any of us.
 Apostle Paul, in his letter to the Romans 7:18-25 vividly describes this same internal conflict.
 Paul’s words resonate deeply because they express the universal human experience of this internal battle.
 We all have that inner struggle—that “flesh”—that pulls us towards selfish desires and bad choices.
 This passage gets real about the disconnect between wanting to do good and following through.
 It’s not about guilt-tripping us; it’s about validating our experience and encouraging us to find our way forward.

 In the above section, I’ve shared about the struggle of obedience, and shared my personal experience.
 I hope my experience connects with you—if they do, please tell me!
-Through this we have a built a basic understanding of our struggle to obedience.
+Through this we have built a basic understanding of our struggle to obedience.
 In the next post, we’ll expand more on the “Obstacles to obedience” .

 What are the obstacles that sometimes hinder my willingness to obey God?
-I have listed few that affect my genuine desires to follow God.
+I have listed a few that affect my genuine desires to follow God.
 Please know that this is not an exhaustive list.

 Obstacles to Obedience

-- Fear of Rejection: Afraid of Rejection
+• Fear of Rejection:

-- Lack of Trust: We do not fully Trust God
+• We do not fully Trust God

-- Inner Tug: Tug between our own will & God’s will.
+• Tug between our own will & God’s will.

-- Overwhelming Commands: Some commands seems impossible to obey.
+• Some commands seem impossible to obey.

-- Inconvenient: Obedience is many a time very inconvenient.
+• Obedience is often very inconvenient.

 May your path be illuminated by the light of God’s truth.